 Biographies for Steph and Heidi read like a rollicking high seas adventure novel.
 From the age of 22, Heidi started, owned, ran and sold numerous retail businesses selling everything from custom T-shirts to great coffee to windsurfers to excellent beers.
-She operated her own small boat towing service before working her way up to large offshore tugboats.
+She operated her own small boat towing service over the Columbia River bar before working her way up to large offshore tugboats.

 Steph has worked as a teacher, cement finisher, paramedic, police officer and a private investigator.
 In each endeavor, he did well, but always there was that wanderlust, the need to move on.
 Or, as he has occasionally mused, "Maybe I just can't hang onto a job."
 A leg amputee, Steph discovered sea kayaking and found in paddling the sense of grace he felt he'd lost on land.
 He paddled from Victoria, British Columbia, Canada to Ensenada, Baja California, Mexico in the summer and early fall of 1993.
 Called BC to BC/'93, the expedition was intended to encourage people with both real and perceived disabilities not to give in to them.
 This expedition changed his life and set him on a path that would connect with Heidi's not long after.

 It wasn't until Heidi went to Sitka, Alaska in 1994 to start the Sitka Sea Kayak Adventure that she and Steph met.
 She'd forgotten the name of the man she'd read about and she had never seen his face.
 But when Steph Dutton arrived at the airport in Sitka to train Heidi's crew, she looked into his eyes.
 They were the color of storm surf; there was deep passion and great intelligence.
 Most of all, in Steph's eyes, Heidi found her match.
-They've been together ever since (22 years as of 5/6/2016!).
+They've been together ever since (23 years in 2017).

 In the Path of Giants, their project for gray whales, has been the subject of many articles, books and television pieces.
 The most definitive treatment can be found in Eye of The Whale, an epic volume by author Dick Russell and published by Simon & Schuster.
 Follow the link to chapter 10: Orcas and Grays Along the Shores of Monterey,